GWCustom/bfabric-web-app-template/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## What Is Bfabric?
+## What Is B-Fabric?

-Bfabric is a Laboratory Information Management System (LIMS) used for managing scientific experiments and their associated data in laboratories.
+B-Fabric is a Laboratory Information Management System (LIMS) used for managing scientific experiments and their associated data in laboratories.
 It provides a platform for tracking samples, analyzing results, and organizing workflows efficiently.

 For more details, visit the [Bfabric official website](https://fgcz-bfabric.uzh.ch/bfabric/).